Making RGB Images with Sentinel Data

 10. Connect Band 8

-It’s really easy to create an infrared image since we already did the bulk of the work to create the RGB image.
+It’s relatively easy to create an infrared image, as we have already done the bulk of the work to create the RGB image.
 The only thing we need to change is the connections.
 Disconnect/disable the Blue reader feature type (B02), then connect the Green reader feature type (B03) to the Blue RasterBandInterpretationCoercer.
 Then connect the Red reader feature type (B04) to the Green RasterBandInterpretationCoercer.
 Finally, connect the Infrared reader feature type (B08) to the Red RasterBandInterpretationCoercer.
-Here we are sort of shifting all of the data higher in the visible spectrum.
+Here, we are shifting all the data higher in the visible spectrum.

 NIRConnections.png